shilpagopi/ML/Recap/Statistics/Formulae.md

 * Var(X)= ((b−a+1)^2-1)/12

 * Mode = 3 Median – 2 Mean
 * For symmetirc distribution, all 3 are equal.
-For left skewed, mode<median<mean.
-For right skewed, mean<median<mode
+For left skewed (long tail on left), mode<median<mean.
+For right skewed, mean<median<mode. median is always in the middle and mode is the highest peak of the curve.

 ##### Types of distributions
 > Multinomial distribution is a generalization of the binomial distribution.
 It models the probability of counts for each side of a k-sided die rolled n times.